Prince Pückler’s Gardens

 Potsdam is the capital of Brandenburg and the former residence of the kings of Prussia.
 The city is rich in parks and castles and the cultural landscape is a UNESCO World Heritage Site.
 The Babelsberg film park is one of Europe most modern film studios, in 1926 “Metropolis” by Fritz Lang was produced here.

-From 1833 to 1849, a new summer residence, Babelsberg Palace, was built in several stages for Emperor Wilhelm I, then still a prince.
-Prince Pückler and Empress Augusta of Saxe-Weimar-Eisenach, the Prince's wife, were well acquainted from Weimar and the Prince had just published his book “Andeutungen über Landschaftsgärtnerei (Hints on Landscape Gardening)”.
-When it came to continuing Peter Joseph Lenné's work on the park around the new Babelsberg Palace built for Emperor Wilhelm I, the prince played on his good connections and obtained the position of garden planner on very good terms, for a free hand in all decisions was his motto.
+From 1833 to 1849, a summer residence, Babelsberg Palace, was built in several phases for Emperor Wilhelm I when he was a prince.
+Prince Pückler knew Empress Augusta von Sachsen-Weimar-Eisenach quite well from Weimar, and his book "Andeutungen über Landschaftsgärtnerei - Hints on Landscaping" was just published there.
+If it were a matter of continuing the work Peter Joseph Lenné had accomplished in the park of the new Babelsburg Castle, built for the emperor Wilhelm I, then the prince played the sound connections card and received the position of garden planner under excellent terms—in a word, free hands in all decisions.

 Cottbus